MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 13:52   Updated SP_Call class and fixed the ISP_Call by implementing the interface 13:58   Updated the UnitOfWOrk class to add Product = new ProductRepository(_db);
 13:58   Forgot to add _ in  CoverType = new CoverTypeRepository(_db);
+14:05   Added the Required attribute to the product.cs